 According to the Florida Department of Law Enforcement, 106,882 domestic violence crimes were reported in Florida in 2014, resulting in 64,460 arrests.
 In Miami-Dade County alone, there were 9,811 domestic violence incidents reported that year, nearly one-tenth of all incidents statewide and more than any other county in the state.

 Domestic violence is a serious violent crime that may result in severe penalties upon conviction, including jail and expensive fines.
 In addition, a person convicted of domestic violence may face restrictions that impose conditions on family life, such as child custody or living arrangements.
+False allegations are particularly serious.

-Miami Attorney for Domestic Violence Cases
+Attorney for Domestic Violence Cases in Miami, FL

 If you were arrested for domestic violence under § 741.30 of the Florida Statutes or if you fear that you may be arrested soon due to a recent incident, or if you violated a protective order, you should contact an experienced criminal defense attorney right away to discuss the details of your case.